Kong/docs.konghq.com/STYLEGUIDE.md

 * Use the “Add Role” button.

 ### titles
-Prepositions and articles are lower case, everything else is proper case
+Prepositions and articles are lower case, everything else is proper case.

 * Create RBAC Roles for an Admin in the New Workspace